chrispenny/silverstripe-dataobject-to-fixture/README.md

 ## Things that this module does not currently do

 - Export `_Live` tables.
 I hope to add `_Live` table exports soon(ish).
-- There is no ordering logic for records within the same class.
-This means that if you have classes that can have relationships to itself, the order or records might not be correct.
 - Support for exporting/saving away Asset binary files has not been added.
 This means that in the current state, you can only generate the database record for an Asset.